DrPostgres/pg_hibernator/README.md

 This extension uses the `Background Worker` infrastructure of Postgres, which was introduced in Postgres 9.3.
-When the server starts, this extension registers background workers; one (called `Buffer Saver`) for saving the buffers when the server shuts down, and one for each database in the cluster (called `Block Readers`) for restoring the buffers saved during previous shutdown.
+When the server starts, this extension registers background workers; one for saving the buffers (called `Buffer Saver`) when the server shuts down, and one for each database in the cluster (called `Block Readers`) for restoring the buffers saved during previous shutdown.

-When the Postgres server is being stopped/shut down, the `Buffer Saver` scans the shared-buffers of Postgres, and stores the unique block identifiers of each cached block to the disk.
+When the Postgres server is being stopped/shut down, the `Buffer Saver` scans the shared-buffers of Postgres, and stores the unique block identifiers of each cached block to the disk (with some optimizatins).
 This information is saved under the `$PGDATA/pg_hibernate/` directory.
-For each of the database whose blocks are resident in shared buffers, one file is created; for eg.: `$PGDATA/pg_hibernate/2.postgres.save`.
+For each of the database whose blocks are resident in shared buffers, one file is created; for eg.:
+`$PGDATA/pg_hibernate/2.postgres.save`.

 During the next startup sequence, the `Block Reader` threads are registerd, one for each file present under `$PGDATA/pg_hibernate/` directory.
 When the Postgres server has reached stable state (that is, it's ready for database connections), these `Block Reader` processes are launched.
-The `Block Reader` process reads the save-files looking for block-ids to restore, connects to the respective database, and requests Postgres to fetch the blocks into shared-buffers.
+The `Block Reader` process reads the save-files looking for block-ids to restore.
+It then connects to the respective database, and requests Postgres to fetch the blocks into shared-buffers.

 ## Caveats
 - It saves the buffer information only when Postgres server is shutdown in normal mode.